 Aided yoga is interactive.
 We work together.
-We collaborate.
-I guide you where to feel how you move.
-I help you feel as you extend and engage.
-I guide you in response to what you feel and what you can do.
-I help you to feel, use, and benefit from how you specifically align and engage.
+I guide you where to feel how you move, feel how to align and how you extend and engage.
+A lot of what works best in yoga relies on how you subtly align and how you specifically engage and extend.

-An example can help understand how we will do this together.
-Your strongest hip flexors (your iliacus & psoas) are also deep inside you.
+An example can help understand how we will do this.
+Your strongest hip flexors (iliacus & psoas) are unseen deep inside you.
 They’re hard to reach, and you probably don’t notice them.
 Having your hip flexors tight can tilt your pelvis in ways that contribute to discomfort.
 And your psoas can contribute to common discomfort in your lower back.

 We can easily touch these muscles in only a few places, and that is helpful.
 I will guide you to find where.
 We can extend these muscles, but to do so you need to feel specifically how you align.
 We can feel what we cannot see.
 We use aided yoga together for you to learn to feel how you align.